Ty’n Cornel Hostel – A YHA retrospective

 Director and Founder

 Sam started the Independent Hostel Guide as a hobby in 1993.
-She is delighted to see how the network has grown and proud it provides a vital booking platform for hostels in the UK.
+She is delighted to see how the network has grown, and proud to provide a vital booking platform for anyone who loves hostelling in the UK.